 "I write for openDemocracy for the same reasons I read it: its internationalism, its rigour of thought and the astonishing wealth of wisdom and debate in its pages.
 Writing for such a challenging audience and in the company of such excellent writers has a way of pulling your best work from you.

 "As a hack, writing for openDemocracy has two juicy advantages.
 The first is that it is very difficult to persuade the news editor of a British tabloid to take 1,000 words on the injustices of global trade rules.
 Secondly (and this is not for the faint-hearted), the readers do not suffer fools gladly, if at all."
-Tom Burgis, freelance journalist
+Tom Burgis, journalist, now at the Financial Times

 openDemocracy never gives out email addresses or other contact details of any of the authors we publish.